hphelion/documentation/commercial/commercial.glossary.md

 ###Baremetal Node###
 :    Refers to the physical machines that are controlled by the Baremetal host.

-###Baseboard Management Controller (BMC)###
-:    The Baseboard Management Controller (BMC) is the intelligence in the Intelligent Platform Management Interface (IPMI) architecture.
-BMC is a specialized microcontroller embedded on the motherboard of a server.
-The BMC manages the interface between system management software and platform hardware.

 ###Block storage###
 :     Information stored in raw form, with no consideration as to the type of information.